42fh/transcendence/Docs/backend/websocket_api_docs.md

 // Boundary Reached
 {
     "type": "error",
-    "message": "Your are reached beginning of paddle" }
+    "message": "Your have reached beginning of paddle" }
 // or
 {
     "type": "error",
-    "message": "Your are reached end of paddle"
+    "message": "Your have reached end of paddle"
 }

 // Game Not Running